RoboCup-2023-RTDP-Team-6/Ducumentation/README.md

 # Ducumentation
-All images, dics and PPTs made for the progect are here
+All images, docs and PPTs made for the progect are here